-Obje ctives Loca l controls 01 To provide uses that are consistent with the desired future character of the centre.
+Objectives Local controls 01 To provide uses that are consistent with the desired future character of the centre.
 C1 The ground level contains active uses, preferably local shops and cafes and restaurants that meet the needs of the local community.
 C2 Residential uses are located above the street level in the form of shop top housing.
 C3 The existing traditional small shop front widths are maintained.
 02 To retain a coherent streetscape with a consistent street wall.
 C4 Development is a maximum of three storeys at the Manning Road frontage.
 03 To minimise impact on adjoining residential land.
 C5 Development is a maximum of two storeys at the rear of the site.

-04 To encourage good building design and limit building bulk.
-C6 Building articulation is in the form of: a) projecting balconies over the front awning; and and discovering the second sec b) recessed balconies and loggia within the building mass. - We C7 At the street alignment: CVP K. a) the projecting balconies extend from the building line onto the awning by no more than 1.2m; and CR 2 b) the depth of the recessed balconies and loggia is at least 2.4m.
-1 NDO.
+Obje ctives Local controls 04 To encourage good building design and C6 Building articulation is in the form of: limit building bulk. a) projecting balconies over the front awning; and b) recessed balconies and loggia within the building mass.
+C7 At the street alignment: a) the projecting balconies extend from the building line onto the awning by no more than 1.2m; and b) the depth of the recessed balconies and loggia is at least 2.4m.
 C8 At the rear alignment, the depth of the balconies and loggia on the upper levels is at least 1.2m.
-05 To provide for the amenity of occupants and adjoining properties. С9 The building depth for storeys above the ground floor level is generally not more than 12m.
+O5 To provide for the amenity of occupants and adjoining properties. С9 The building depth for storeys above the ground floor level is generally not more than 12m.
 C10 The building is setback from the rear boundary by at least 3m.
 C11 At least 10% of the site is provided as deep soil landscaped area.

-ctives Local controls 06 To retain the setback areas to Manning Road for outdoor dining and public use.
+06 To retain the setback areas to Manning Road for outdoor dining and public use.
 C12 Development is setback at least 5m from the Manning Road boundary.
 07 To improve the pedestrian connection between the centre and Cooper Park.
 C13 Development does not include vehicular access from Manning Road.
 08 To improve the amenity of pedestrian and outdoor trading areas.
 C14 Development includes a continuous solid suspended awning over the Manning Road setback area (refer to street section diagram).
-C15 Development includes advanced tree planting and landscape works to improve amenity of the set back area, where this can be accommedated with the provision of awnings 09 To protect views from the centre to Cooper Park.
+C15 Development includes advanced tree planting and landscape works to improve amenity of the setback area, where this can be accommodated with the provision of awnings.

+Obj ectives Loca l controls 09 To protect views from the centre to Cooper Park.
 C16 Development, including any public domain improvements, maintains the views to Cooper Park.
-2015 Amendi 630 WIDCE SOVIA